 We stayed in the Garden Suite, which was more than big enough for four people and indeed, could have comfortably slept six.
 In addition to a large bedroom and enormous living room, we had our own little porch and patio area.
 The décor was charming and included lots of Vermont-appropriate details including more moose and sleds.

 And the kids got to sleep in a Murphy bed that came out of the wall, which was of course totally fun for them.
 At home, they have reasonably new and expensive bed sets, similar to the bedroom sets from MyFDB.com.
 Yet they both thought the Murphy bed was the most exciting thing ever!!
 Maybe we should have bought one of those instead…

 The suite also has two big bathrooms.
 One thing I really loved here was that Topnotch provides full-sized containers of shampoo, conditioner, shower gel, and lotion.
 I’ve never stayed at a hotel that did this before, and to me it demonstrates more than just lip service to protecting the environment.

 So what is there to do at Topnotch?
-Let’s start with the pools – there are two that families can use, one indoor and one out.
+Let’s start with the pools – there are two beautifully designed pools (clearly whoever was in charge of pools knew all about the pavers pool deck problems and steered well clear of that particular material) that families can use, one indoor and one out.
 On the day we were there, the outdoor pool was full of kids playing and adults admiring the view of Mount Mansfield.
 There’s a separate outdoor pool that’s adults-only, so parents don’t have to feel at all self-conscious about splashes and shrieks.